-Move Bitlocker Management to Microsoft EndPoint Manager Part 3
+Move Bitlocker Management to Intune Part 3

-Admin Experience (Azure AD)
+Admin Experience (Entra ID)

 • Global Administrator